-Widen approximately 269 route-miles to provide additional through traffic lanes, representing about 7 percent of the total arterial street and highway system mileage in VISION 2050, including 101 miles of existing freeways.
+Widen approximately 233 route-miles to provide additional through traffic lanes, representing about 6 percent of the total arterial street and highway system mileage in VISION 2050, including 68 miles of existing freeways.
 These recommended widenings are shown as blue lines on the map.
-In addition, construct 75 miles of new arterial facilities, representing about 2 percent of the total arterial system mileage, which are shown as red lines on the map.
-Of the total of about 344 route-miles of planned arterial capacity expansion, about 77 miles, or 22 percent, are part of a committed project—currently underway or recommended as part of a completed or nearly completed preliminary engineering study.
+In addition, construct 65 miles of new arterial facilities, representing about 2 percent of the total arterial system mileage, which are shown as red lines on the map.
+About 22 percent of the route-miles planned for expansion are part of a committed project—currently underway or recommended as part of a completed or nearly completed preliminary engineering study.
 These highway improvements are recommended to address the congestion that may not be alleviated by the land use, TSM, TDM, bicycle and pedestrian, and public transit measures included in VISION 2050.

 Each arterial street and highway project will undergo preliminary engineering by the project sponsor prior to construction.
 Preliminary engineering will consider alternatives, including options with and without additional lanes, and VISION 2050 will be amended if necessary to reflect the conclusion of the preliminary engineering process.